CNL Wiki

 • Describe the times Jack was restrained.
 How did he get there or get free?

-• Where are the various locations that the episode takes place?
+• Where are the various locations that the episode takes place? [edit added Aug-11-2025/ pt 585] Can you describe some events from each place?

 The order of presentation is the same for all participants.

-Concept fixation #
+Concept fixation (24 only) #

-NOTE: This is only to be run in the morning as the final task epoch as it can bias memory.
+NOTE 2: This is only to be run in the morning as the final task epoch as it can bias memory.

 Participants are shown an image with a text label on screen for 2 seconds.
 They are asked to hold this concept in memory until they hear a beep (which occurs 7 seconds after the image/text have left the screen).
 There is a “practice” first trial of an apple for you to walk through with the participant so they understand the task.